What are discogenic endplate changes?

 Discogenic endplate changes can play a role in degenerative spine disease, but you may not have even heard of these parts of your spine or how they can transform over time.
-A cushioning disc separates each of the vertebrae in your spine, and on the top and bottom of every vertebrae, at the point where the vertebrae contacts the disc, is a section of thickened bone called an endplate.
+A cushioning disc separates each of the vertebrae in your spine, and on the top and bottom of every vertebra, at the point where the vertebrae connect with the disc, is a section of thickened bone called an endplate.

 For instance, the endplate can potentially become detached from the disc, leaving the disc with no supply of nutrients and oxygen that it normally receives from the endplate through osmosis.
-Regardless of the cause, endplate changes can result in serious degenerative disc conditions that can cause life-altering effects.
+Regardless of the cause, endplate changes can result in serious degenerative disc conditions that can drastically alter your life.

 Treatments for conditions associated with discogenic endplate changes